Insurance I take:

 I work on a sliding scale from $80-120 for a 60-minute session, based on what you can afford.
 If you can’t afford $80, please contact me and let’s talk through some options–there are a number of possibilities.
 I want you to be able to get the help you need at a price you can afford.

 Methods I Use:

-It’s important to realize that the most important aspect of therapy is our ability to work together.
+It’s helpful to realize that the most important aspect of therapy is our ability to work together.
 It’s important that you feel that I’m the right therapist for you.
 The connection we form is called a therapeutic relationship, and research on therapy shows that this is a big factor in your recovery.
 It’s usually more important than the methods used, it seems.

 People sometimes continue quite a while with therapy that they feel isn’t helping.
 I don’t recommend this.
 If you don’t feel like things are going well and helping you (at least a little bit) after a few sessions, I hope you will consider finding someone else.
 At the very least let your therapist know how you’re feeling about it, and see if there is a way to improve things.

 That being said, here are the methods that I sometimes use, depending on your goals in therapy: